hopdb/hopdb.github.io/src/commands/rename.md

 # rename

+**Usage**: `rename <from> <to>`

+**Supported key types**: none

 The `rename` command renames a key by moving the value from one key to another.
-The source key must have a value, and the destination key must not already be present.
+The source key must exist, and the destination key must not already be taken.

 The destination key name is returned on success as confirmation.

-Usage: `rename <from> <to>`
+## Errors

+If a key type is specified then a `DispatchError::KeyTypeUnexpected` is returned.

+If a source key is not specified then a `DispatchError::KeyUnspecified` is returned.

+If a destination key is not specified then a `DispatchError::ArgumentRetrieval` is returned.

+If the source key does not exist then a `DispatchError::KeyNonexistent` is returned.

+If the destination key does not exist then a `DispatchError::PreconditionFailed` is returned.

+## Examples

-CLI example:
+### CLI

 ```
 > rename